textadventures/quest/docs/text_processor.md

 Display text only if game attribute is false

 {select:**object.attribute**:**text 0:text 1:text 2**}
+{select:**object.attribute**:**text 0|text 1|text 2**}
 Selects one text to display, based on the value of the object attribute (you can have as many sections as you like).
 Note that the attribute must be an integer (whole number), and the sections number from zero.
+The second form, with texts separated by vertical bars, allows additional text processor directives to be nested inside the **select** directive.
+This is new to Quest 5.7.